w4bo/AA2526-unibo-phddataplat/slides/00-introduction.md

 * Deepen at least one of the covered topics
 * Discuss relationships between your research interests and the topics presented in the course

 Or... submit a paper!
-We have an open special issue on this topic
+We have an open special issue on these topics

 * [Data Management, Integration, and Interoperability ](https://www.mdpi.com/journal/electronics/special_issues/Q710A28880)
 * Journal: Electronics, IF 2.6
 * Closes Dec 31, 2025 (let me know if you are interested and need more time!)

-**We are open to collaborations:)**
+**We are open to collaborations :)**